 ● See who’s playing at Red Rocks Park and Amphitheatre

-● Head to Coors Field for a game
+● Head to Coors Field for a baseball game

 ● Explore Rocky Mountain National Park.
 See here for more information on Colorado’s National Parks